 One of the options for biology majors is to add an emphasis in honors research to the BS or BA degree.
 The student must complete a minimum of 4 credits of research (BIOL 3190) over the course of two or more semesters; any further research credits count as University elective credits.
 In addition, the student must register for one credit of senior thesis (BIOL 3191) and write a formal senior thesis according to departmental guidelines in fulfillment of that credit.

 What is required of you?

-- think ahead!
-Applications (for professional schools) are typically due in the Fall.
-If you want research experience to go on your applications / resumes, you need to get involved early.
+- Think ahead!
+Applications (for professional schools) are typically due in the fall.
+If you want research experience to go on your applications / resumes, you need to get involved early in your academic career.

 - Watch for the SURP application deadline each fall.